 For every musician, stand-up artist, an actor with a tour manager, business class seat and a reservation at a five-star restaurant, there are hundreds more flying solo on Spicejet & Air India every weekend and making do with a hotel room club sandwich.
 Most of us have probably felt some pang of desperation while fighting fatigue waiting for a delayed flight home from a barren airport.
 And struggling to manage rent and the lifestyle one is supposed to have.
 With COVID-19 in our world, this is expected to get worse.

-The first step the fraternity needs to take is to talk about the mental health of anyone, and the ones in the entertainment industry.
-To accept that artists can and do go through mental health issues.
+The first step is to talk about the mental health.
+To accept that entrepreneurs and artists can and do go through mental health issues.
 When Deepika Padukone spoke about her battle with depression, she did her part of normalizing the conversation around mental health.
 If this means bringing music, art down from the pedestal, be it.
-Normalising failure in entertainment industry, just like any other career option – where if you don’t succeed, you switch, can be one step forward.
+Normalising failure, just like any other career option – where if you don’t succeed, you switch, can be one step forward.